kuanmin/projects/README.md

  - [Information Retrieval on NLTK corpora](https://github.com/kuanmin/projects/tree/master/Information%20Retrieval) (`Python`) <br />
    - In this project, we discuss the implementation of a **Latent Semantic Indexing**-based information retrieval model, and evaluates its performance against the **Vector Space Model** on a collection with 18,828 documents.
+   - We implement a LSI-based retrieval system.
+We expected it to outperform a traditional model like VSM due to its ability to uncover latent structures in the collection of documents.
+Unfortunately, our results largely did not agree with our expectations, which prompted a deeper analysis of the collection and the evaluation methodology.
+We found out that LSI heavily depends on the structure of the collection that it is applied on and it would be interesting to repeat the experiment with a different collection with exisiting relevance judgments.